-Part 5 PRO TESTS, REDRESS, HEARINGS, MISCONDUCT AND APPEALS (c) act under rule 69.2(b); or (d) call a hearing to consider whether a support person has broken a rule , based on its own observation or information received from any source, including evidence taken during a hearing .
-60.4 A te chnical committee may (a) protest a boat, but not as a result of information arising from a request for redress or an invalid protest , or from a report from a person with a conflict of interest other than the representative of the boat herself.
-However, it shall protest a boat if it decides that (1) a boat has broken a rule of Part 4, but not rules 41, 42, 44 and 46, or (2) a boat or personal equipment does not comply with the class rules; (b) request redress for a boat; or (c) report to the protest committee requesting action under rule 69.2(b).
-60.5 vever, neither a boat nor a committee may protest for an alleged ch of rule 5, 6, 7 or 69 .
+- (c) act under rule 69.2(b); or - (d) call a hearing to consider whether a support person has broken a rule, based on its own observation or information received from any source, including evidence taken during a hearing.

+60.4 A technical committee may

+- (a) protest a boat, but not as a result of information arising from a request for redress or an invalid protest, or from a report from a person with a conflict of interest other than the representative of the boat herself.
+However, it shall protest a boat if it decides that - (1) a boat has broken a rule of Part 4, but not rules 41, 42, 44 and 46, or - (2) a boat or personal equipment does not comply with the class rules; - (b) request redress for a boat; or - (c) report to the protest committee requesting action under rule 69.2(b). - 60.5 However, neither a boat nor a committee may protest for an alleged breach of rule 5, 6, 7 or 69.